EDIpack/EDIpy2.0/doc/pyinstallation.rst

    pip install . --break-system-packages

 The latter option may not be required in all cases, but it is in recent versions of Debian and OSX.
-Since no edipy2 package is provided by any distro, this will not create problems.
+Since EDIpack2py is currently not packaged by any distro, this will not create problems.
 If the user is using a virtual environment, the option is not necessary.